voroshkov/Solo-DIY-RF-Laptimer/README.md

 ##Features
 - No additional equipment besides 5.8GHz Video Transmitter required on a drone.
 - Measure lap times with 1ms resolution (in theory; need to perform live tests).
-- Android application for interaction with the Laptimer via Bluetooth.
+- Android application for controlling the Laptimer via Bluetooth.
 - Compatible with [EasyRaceLapTimer](https://github.com/polyvision/EasyRaceLapTimer) software v.0.6 (can act as a VTx sensor).
 - 5V * 250 mA power consumption
-- Low cost (around $16), compared to similar solutions available on market.
+- Low cost (around $16, excluding power supply), compared to similar solutions available on market.

 ##Limitations
 - Tracks up to 100 laps.